 Forty years after the beginning of the Chinese invasion, His Holiness the 14th Dalai Lama compromised in the late 80s on the idea of a free Tibet and offered China the option of a genuine autonomy instead.
 This adjustment in approach was the beginning of a conflict that is tearing apart Tibetans inside and outside Tibet.
 The Dalai Lama is without question the leader of all Tibetans.
 However, they also desire freedom and independence more than anything else.

-Seven years in the making, When The Dragon Swallowed The Sun shows an unprecedented inside perspective on the Tibetan community in exile, its young generation and their struggle to free their homeland Tibet.
-In full HD quality, this film reveals an internal conflict that has been dividing Tibetans and hindering their movement for decades.
-It also provides scenes from India, Beijing and Chinese occupied Lhasa (Tibets capital) that have never been filmed before in such quality.
+Seven years in the making, When The Dragon Swallowed The Sun shows an unprecedented inside perspective on the Tibetan community in exile, its young generation, and their struggle to free their homeland, Tibet.
+This film reveals an internal conflict that has been dividing Tibetans and hindering their movement for decades.
+It also provides scenes from India, Beijing and Chinese occupied Lhasa (Tibet’s capital) that have never been filmed before in such quality.

 With the countdown to the 2008 Beijing Olympic Games and the controversy about the Olympic torch route as the backdrop, the film uses exclusive interviews and breathtaking environmental footage.
 The audience is given a rare experience of being part of a movement that takes place within some of the most spectacular sites in the world.